RasaHQ/rasa/docs/migration-guide.rst

   See :ref:`diet-classifier` for more information about the new component.

-- ``CRFEntityExtractor`` is now deprecated and will be replaced by ``DIETClassifier`` in the future. ``DIETClassfier`` allows you to train one model for entity extraction and intent classification.
+- ``CRFEntityExtractor`` is now deprecated and will be replaced by ``DIETClassifier`` in the future. ``DIETClassfier`` is based on a multi-task architecture for intent classification and entity recognition.
 However, if you want to get the same model behaviour as the current ``CRFEntityExtractor``, you can use the following configuration:

   .. code-block:: yaml